neuvector/docs/user/pages/01.basics/01.overview/docs.md

 The Controller manages the NeuVector Enforcer container cluster.
 It also provides REST APIs for the management console.
 Although typical test deployments have one Controller, multiple Controllers in a high-availability configuration is recommended.
 3 controllers is the default in the Kubernetes Production deployment sample yaml.

 ##### Enforcer
 The Enforcer is a lightweight container that enforces the security policies.
-One enforcer should be deployed on each node (host).
+One enforcer should be deployed on each node (host), e.g. as a Daemon set.

 Note:  For Docker native (non Kubernetes) deployments the Enforcer container and the Controller cannot be deployed on the same node (except in the All-in-One case below).